Bart-Breekveldt/Cycling_structural_holes/README.md

 The importance factor is equal to the compounded penalties also used in calculated the perceived length.
 They are intended to have a relative limited effect, for classifying structural holes this is larger.
 Multiplying this result with the edge-occurences gets the improve importance factor, which we see as structural hole in the network.
 Other structural holes can be found by plotting the results, like in QGIS.
 For improvement a primary multi-lane street with higher speeds is multiple times more important to improve than a quiet residential street.
 Results for edge-occurrences (count col = n), importance factor and the improvement importance for one-directional and bidirectional edges can be found in the attached csv.

+A snapshort of the Leaflet map for structural holes in Paris can be found below.
+The interactive part can be found on RPubs.
+Due to the interactive character of the maps these are not plotted in GitHub.
+Use this link https://rpubs.com/Bart_dsguy/Structural_holes_maps

 ![afbeelding](https://user-images.githubusercontent.com/83957293/199369001-73aa03cc-3b33-44ff-b834-df775f0f0e1a.png)

 ### Limitations